Hu Shuli: Career

-She was Knight Journalism Fellow at Stanford in 1994.
-She was awarded the 2003 International Editor of the Year by the World Press Review, and the 2007 Louis Lyons Award for Conscience and Integrity in Journalism by the Nieman Foundation at Harvard University.
-She was awarded the Missouri Honor Medal for Distinguished Service in Journalism by Missouri School of Journalism in 2012.
-She was named among "Women in the mix 2013" the year's top 50 for achievement and influence in business by Forbes.
+She is author of several books, including New Financial Time, Reform Bears No Romance and The Scenes Behind American Newspapers.

-The US magazine Foreign Policy named her as one of the top 100 public intellectuals in the world in May 2008, alongside such names as Noam Chomsky, Umberto Eco, and Salman Rushdie.
+She was a Knight Journalism Fellow at Stanford in 1994.
+She was awarded the 2003 International Editor of the Year by the World Press Review and the 2007 Louis Lyons Award for Conscience and Integrity in Journalism by the Nieman Foundation at Harvard University.

 She was the founder of Caijing magazine in 1998.
-In November 2009, Hu Shuli resigned from Caijing along with 90 percent of Caijing's journalists, barely a few weeks after the resignation of Daphne Wu Chuanhui and nearly 70 employees from the business department, and created the breakthrough new media group, Caixin Media and acted as editor-in-chief, Observing the situation, Diane Vacca at Women's Voices for Change quoted Chinese blogger Hecaitou: "She's got blood on her blade, and her clothing smells of gunpowder.”
+In November 2009, Hu Shuli resigned from Caijing along with 90 percent of Caijings journalists, barely a few weeks after the resignation of Daphne Wu Chuanhui and nearly 70 employees from the business department, and created the breakthrough new media group, Caixin Media and acted as editor-in-chief.
+Diane Vacca quoted Chinese blogger Hecaitou: "She's got blood on her blade, and her clothing smells of gunpowder.”